Cardiovascular Diseases (CVD) is the biggest killer and responsible for 31% of overall deaths worldwide.

-Research after research after research have highlighted the role of phyto-chemicals and antioxidants in fighting not only against various chronic diseases including cancer and cardiovascular diseases but also increase the lifespan [22,23,24,25].
+Research after research after research has highlighted the role of phytochemicals and antioxidants in fighting not only against various chronic diseases including cancer and cardiovascular diseases but also increase the lifespan [22,23,24,25].

 Several prospective cohort and cross-sectional studies with more than 700,000 participants observed that daily intake of fruits and vegetables can lower the risk of hypertension/high blood pressure, a prime suspect for vascular diseases [22,23].

 Researchers claim that each combined serving of fruits and vegetable a day could decrease the risk of cardiovascular-related deaths by 4% .
 They also found that for each additional serving (up to five servings), mortality related to coronary heart diseases reduces by a further 4% .

 Beneficial phytochemicals, antioxidants and polyphenols found in fruits and vegetables such as vitamin C, carotenoids, and flavonoids have found to prevent the oxidation of cholesterol and other lipids in the arteries .

 Furthermore, fruits and vegetables are good sources of magnesium and potassium along with other phytochemicals that are known to decrease mortality rates [23,24].